Agnes lifts the barriers

 “I think she identifies with what she imagines to be the experience of young refugees arriving in Australia – settling into a new country where you know nobody, where you’re financially vulnerable, and where you are a long way from your emotional support systems.”
 Although she has had a very full life, I think she identifies with those for whom a higher education is a barrier, because it’s not something that she was able to access herself.

-Agnes first looked to create a scholarship for high school students but thanks to an existing relationship with Charles Sturt University – including the James McInerney Memorial Scholarship – she opted to establish the Lifting the Barriers Scholarship at CSU instead.
+Agnes first looked to create a scholarship for high school students but thanks to an existing relationship with Charles Sturt University – including the James McInerney Memorial Scholarship – she opted to establish the Lifting the Barriers Scholarship at Charles Sturt instead.

 Both Tansi and Agnes are personally involved in selecting the scholarship recipient.
 “We heard stories of great vulnerability and adversity and trauma.
 Some of those stories were hard to read, but it also confirmed our belief that refugees arriving in Australia have already overcome a range of insurmountable obstacles and need assistance to rebuild their lives.”